alexn11/mathsvg/README.md

 # mathsvg
 A  Python library to draw mathematical objects.
-Create SVG files for using as mathematical diagrams.
+Create figures and diagrams and save them as SVG files.

 The complete documentation is available at: https://mathsvg.readthedocs.io.
 The sources are hosted on GitHub: https://github.com/alexn11/mathsvg.